kazu2012/tiddlywiki-framework-mashup/readme.md

-Playing around with code from Tiddlywiki to see if it can incorporate the popular twitter bootstrap framework.
+Playing around with Tiddlywiki code to see if it can incorporate the popular Twitter Bootstrap framework.

 Acknowledgements
 ----------------